Dym077/virtual-gallery/README.md

 - Reviews should be written exclusively for artists and on a dedicated Reviewspage.
 Instead of a classic numeric rating, the users should be able to rate the artwork with symbols or icons instead.
 - Implement a contact form where users can get in contact with an artist to get more information about their work.
 - Implement a contact form where user can contact the site administrator.
+- User should be able to delete their own profiles.
+- Users should get an alert when attempting to delete posts.
+- An artist should not have to rate personal artwork to add comments.
+- When users are followed and their artwork is being reviewed and/ or liked, they should be alerted.

 #### Long term future features
 - A feature where users can order artwork from their favourite artists could be implemented in a future iteration of this project.